64bitpandas/UnityInputManager/Assets/CustomInputManager/Docs/0 Setup/GettingStarted.md

 ### Step Four: Use API In Your Scripts

-The InputManager API is very similar to default unity Input interface, with the difference that it is a nonstatic class.
-Therefore, you can initialize InputManager using the static convenience method in InputManager, `InputManager.GetInputManager()`.
+The InputManager API is very similar to default unity Input interface.
+You can view the full API [here](./API.md).

+The biggest difference is that the CustomInputManager is a nonstatic script, and must be initialized using the static convenience method in InputManager, `InputManager.GetInputManager()`.

+Example:
 ```csharp
 private InputManager input;